jruby/activerecord-jdbc-adapter/README_EAZYBI.md

   by a day (`2023-03-25` for `2023-03-26`) because `TZ_DEFAULT` was captured at class load;
   with the patch it round-trips correctly under `UTC`, `Europe/Riga` and `America/Los_Angeles`.
+- **Postgres / UUID-like strings**: query a `varchar` column with a multi value IN containing a UUID-like string, e.g. `Account.where(name: ["550e8400-e29b-41d4-a716-446655440000", "x"])` or the `where("name IN (?)", ...)` placeholder form.
+Stock 72.1 raises `ActiveRecord::JDBCError: ... operator does not exist: character varying = uuid`; with the patch the row is found.
+Covered end to end by `spec/models/user_spec.rb` (`#get_account_users`) in the eazyBI repository.

-If a future upstream version makes both of these pass unpatched, the corresponding patch can be dropped.
+If a future upstream version makes all of these pass unpatched, the corresponding patch can be dropped.

 ## Installing the jar into eazyBI